 “Bellum!
 Challenge!
 Challenge!”
 The younger members started to howl.

-Lidia lowered a hand to her ear, as if she had been unable to properly listen.
+Lidia lowered a hand to her ear, as if she had not heard the crowd.

 “I do not hear anything.
 What day is today?”